PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 Several sections of the configuration file can be updated.
 In the section "[backend]"
-the "precision" parameter should be set to both single and double to produce two sets of results.
+the "precision" parameter must be set to both single and double to produce two sets of results.

 The rank-allocator keyword specifies the